Branding With Purpose: Finding Balance In An Imbalanced World

 What Does Purpose Really Mean?

 Purpose is the well where social responsibility feeds from.
 It’s the foundation.
 In a B2B context, purpose isn’t some fluffy woo-woo — it’s pragmatism, it’s something that adds to the bottom line.
-This is because a bonus or a corner office are not enough to move the growing millennial population.
+This is because a bonus or a corner office is not enough to move the growing millennial population.
 The iPhone-Generation is gravitating toward brands that provide meaning and purpose that extends beyond shareholder value — whether it’s focused on improving communities, revolutionizing an industry by introducing earth-friendly products, or simply creating a great place to work.
 And as research shows, companies that demonstrate a strong commitment to purpose enjoy better financial returns than those that don’t: Do good, do well.

 That same Deloitte report also found that most business buyers do not perceive enough meaningful difference between competing brands to be willing to pay a premium for one over the other.